epinio/docs/docs/explanations/security.md

 To authenticate through Dex, you use the login command with the `--oidc` flag.
 This opens a web page where you can authenticate with the configured provider.

+### Cosign and Epinio images

+We use Cosign to sign the Epinio images, rather than signing all individual release assets.
+Cosign can be used to check the images, following download.
+There is further information in the [installation documentation](https://docs.epinio.io/installation/install_epinio_cli#verify-file-checksum-signature).